 - Allowable expenses include the expense for a driver and fuel for the actual vehicle used for the program.
-Do not include vehicle maintenance. - If allocating vehicle expenses, a full allocation plan including the specific items, amounts and method of allocation must be pre-approved by CBHC. - Back up documentation for the monthly expense detailing the expenses included and how the allocation was made to the program must be preapproved prior to submission with a reimbursement request. - Do not include the cost of purchasing or leasing a vehicle.
+Do not include vehicle maintenance. - If allocating vehicle expenses, a full allocation plan including the specific items, amounts and method of allocation must be pre-approved by CBHC. - Back up documentation for the monthly expense detailing the expenses included and how the allocation was made to the program must be pre-approved prior to submission with a reimbursement request.